Aye1/RPG-Village-Builder/README.md

 * The room are currently generated using [Tiled](http://www.mapeditor.org/).

 ### Procedural generation
-* Rooms are picked randomly according to an algorithm, creating a whole new world at each beginning.
+* Rooms are picked randomly, creating a whole new world at each game.
 * Enemies belong to differents pools.
 When creating a room, enemies are randomly picked into a particular pool.

 ###Graphism
-* All characters are drawn with Photoshop CS5, with a graphic tablet.
+* All characters are drawn with Photoshop, with a graphic tablet.
 All body parts are split to help the animations.
 * Animations are either made with [Spriter](https://brashmonkey.com/spriter-features/#) or directly in Unity

 ###Functionalities in progress